ivan-cukic/latex-other-coder/README.md

 Namely,
 in shorter code examples,
 syntax highlighting does not bring that much useful information.
-It is more important to being able to highlight specific parts of the code so that the reader can focus on them.
+It is more important to be able to highlight specific parts of the code so that the reader can focus on them.